hkwu/ghastly/docs/README.md

 Similarly to commands, you can add a description to your parameter.

 ```
-myParam : This is a parameter description.
+param : This is a parameter description.
 ```

 ###### Optional Parameters
 Optional parameters are identified by a leading `-` character.

 ```
-- myOptionalParam : This is an optional parameter.
+- optionalParam : This is an optional parameter.
 ```

 ###### Parameter Types